ATOMScience-org/AMPL/README.md

 AMPL is an open-source, modular, extensible software pipeline for building and sharing models to advance in silico drug discovery.

 > The ATOM Modeling PipeLine (AMPL) extends the functionality of DeepChem and supports an array of machine learning and molecular featurization tools.
-AMPL is an end-to-end data-driven modeling pipeline to generate machine learning models that can predict key safety and pharmacokinetic-relevant parameters.
+AMPL is an end-to-end data-driven modeling pipeline to generate machine learning models that can predict key drug efficacy, safety and pharmacokinetic parameters.
 AMPL has been benchmarked on a large collection of pharmaceutical datasets covering a wide range of parameters.

 An [article describing the AMPL project](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b01053) was published in JCIM.
 For those without access to JCIM, a preprint of the article is available on